Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 <tbody>
 <tr class="odd">
 <td><p><strong>Ticking Time Bomb</strong></p>
-<p>There will be occasions when a character enters Limit Break, but turning it into a Limit Break Scene just doesn’t fit--it occurred during a lighthearted scene, or when the Exalt is in the middle of nowhere on their own, or the scene was just wrapping up...</p>
+<p>There will be occasions when a character enters Limit Break, but turning it into a Limit Break Scene just doesn’t fit—it occurred during a lighthearted scene, or when the Exalt is in the middle of nowhere on their own, or the scene was just wrapping up.</p>
-<p>If this occurs, with both the Storyteller and Player in agreement, the Character can postpone the Limit Break to a more appropriate scene--just don’t wait <em>too</em> long.</p></td>
+<p>If this occurs, with both the Storyteller and Player in agreement, the Character can postpone the Limit Break to a more appropriate scene—just don’t wait <em>too</em> long.</p></td>
 </tr>
 </tbody>
 </table>